ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 Here are some requirements for our REPL:

-- Our prompt for our user will be `>`.
+- A prompt for our user (maybe `>` or `$` or anything else you would like to customize).
 - If we ever encounter an error, we will print out the error message and continue the loop.
 This means we need graceful error handling in our REPL.
 - `exit` or `quit` will exit the REPL.
-- New Expr type `define` for defining top-level variables across multiple prompts.
+- New type `define` for defining top-level variables across multiple prompts.
+This can be extended from Expr, or your own REPL type (maybe like `ReplEntry` from class).

 ### The Define Expr
 ```
 Define(String, Box<Expr>)
 ```
-Our new Expr type, `define`, is something unique to the REPL.
+Our new type, `define`, is something unique to the REPL.
 The expression `(define x expr)` will define a top-level variable `x` to be the result of evaluating `expr`.
 This variable can then be used in future REPL prompts.
 - `define` will be top-level only.
 Otherwise, return an error message containing the string `"Invalid"`.
 - We cannot redefine the same variable twice.
 If we try to do so, we will print out an error message containing the string `"Duplicate binding"`.
 - We can shadow `define` d variables in nested scopes with `let` expressions.